alf-p-steinbach/cppx-core/docs/example-kwic.md

     }
 ~~~

+The **`cppx::ascii`** namespace provides a number of ASCII support functions, e.g. `ascii::is_space`, plus names of practically useful ASCII control characters, e.g. `ascii::escape` (defined as `'\x1B'`).

+You can think of the **`ascii::whitespace_characters`** function as producing a `std::string` with the ASCII `char` values that the C library's `isspace` regards as whitespace.

-The **`cppx::ascii`** namespace provides several ASCII support functions, plus names for the ASCII control characters.
-The `ascii::whitespace_characters` function provides a reference to a Meyers' singleton string, initialized on the first call with the ASCII characters that `::isspace` (from the C library) returns `true` for.
-Alternatively `ascii::is_whitespace` function could have been used in the code that creates the mapping, in `char_indices_in`, but that would not have given such a nice separation of issues to discuss here.
+Technically, for efficiency, it provides a reference to a Meyers' singleton string that's initialized on the first call with all the ASCII characters that `isspace` returns logical *true* for.

 ## 1.9 – The `$items` macro.